RamiOkkeh/Connect4/README.md

 ## Technologies

 - React used to create interface and game loop.
-- Express server used to staticly serve the page
+- Express server used to staticly serve the page.
 - Node.js used to maintain JavaScript packages.

 ## Key Files